Glass (2019) is interesting and subversive

 David has quite a broad taste in film which includes big budget blockbusters and small indie films; including International and Arthouse cinema.
 As long as it’s good in that particular genre, he’ll watch anything.

-Glass is an interesting and subversive film.
-David Dunn uses his supernatural abilities to track Kevin Wendell Crumb.
+David Dunn uses his supernatural abilities to track Kevin Wendell Crumb unware that a series of encounters will lead them both to Mr. Glass.
 Review by David Axcell.
 This article is copyright owned by Keltar Limited.
 All rights reserved.
+Plagiarism or unauthorised copying is not permitted.
 All other copyrights remain the property of their respective owners.
-Images: Glass (2019) posters and images [Credit: Glass (2019) production and distribution companies].
-Trailer: Glass (2019) official trailer [Credit: Universal Pictures – YouTube].
+Posters, images and quotes are the property of Blinding Edge Pictures, Blumhouse Productions, Buena Vista International, Perfect World Pictures and Universal Pictures.
+Trailer credit: Universal Pictures – YouTube.